haxiomic/GPU-Fluid-Experiments/README.md

 ```
 aether test html5
 ```
-*test* is aether's build and run command.
+A browser should open with the result (*test* is aether's build and run command.)

+\**haxe just produces the javascript but aether handles the html template as well as the iOS and android project files when targeting mobile.
+Currently, lime is undergoing an overhaul so mobile targets are not working.*

 ---------------